Telecommunications towers in the United Kingdom: Mobile phone

 Below the level of the major telecommunications towers, mobile phone operators run roughly 23,000 base stations.
 In urban areas, these are almost all rooftop sites or microcells, but in rural areas these are often on towers, frequently owned by BT or Arqiva.
 The Sitefinder database is an incomplete list of mobile phone base stations in the UK.

-Since the discontinuation of the Ofcom sitefinder website in 2015, Estate Systems Ltd have developed a comprehensive site www.mastdata.com for use by the public and mobile operators (subject to a fee) which locates masts within the UK and Northern Ireland.
+Since the discontinuation of the Ofcom sitefinder website in 2015, Estate Systems Ltd have developed a comprehensive site www.mastdata.com for use by the public and mobile operators (subject to a fee) which locates masts within the UK including Northern Ireland.

 Arqiva sold its mast business for telecoms to Cellnex.
 They no longer operate in this area.

 Military

 There are also numerous military communications sites in the UK, operated by various wings of the armed forces.
 Many of the masts and towers at military sites are now marketed to commercial site sharers by Arqiva.